DaveIreland/DaveIreland.github.io/_posts/2022-12-23-manifesto.md

 ---
-title: Manifesto
+title: Development
 date: 2022-12-23 12:38:54
+update: 2022-12-28 16:36:17
 categories: [dummy]
 tags: [info]
 ---

-# Manifesto for Project
+# Development of Tools

 Some remarks about what is being developed.

+## Visual Studio Code

 Needed to create this VSCode snippet for the front matter in this file: